 If four-legged tours are more your thing, check out the Tri-Circle-D Ranch (If you don’t get the name, think about the famous character whose silhouette can be made by three circles.), which houses and cares for all of the horses at Disney World, including Cinderella’s ponies and the horses that work on Main Street.
 It’s also home to a horse-powered musical instrument that was originally purchased for Disneyland.
 Guests over the age of 9 can take 45-minute long guided horseback rides through the campground.
 Younger guests can take pony rides.
 If you’re not confident on horseback, try an evening wagon ride, horse-drawn carriage ride, or sleigh ride (offered seasonally).
 Check out all of the options here.

 Fort Wilderness also offers a variety of rentals, from bikes to boats.
 My favorites are the Sea Raycers, little speedboats that seat two guests and zip around Bay Lake.
 You can also rent larger pontoon boats, kayaks, and canoes.
 Bike rentals include child (with or without training wheels), adult, and surrey bikes.
+Golf cart rentals are also super popular here as people rent them to zip around the loops of the campground, especially during Christmas season with all the decorations.

 Other recreation options include two arcades, playgrounds, basketball and volleyball courts, archery, and a paved trail that wraps around Bay Lake to the Wilderness Lodge.
 I used to roller blade that trail a lot when I was a Cast Member and there were almost always deer right along the pathway.
 There are also two trading posts – one at the Settlement and one at the Meadows – and a beautiful front lobby.